'Twitter has adopted my grandad'

 Twitter 'adopts' a Berkshire grandad following viral video

-Is this the world's cutest grandad?
-82-year-old Keith has become a social media sensation after his granddaughter posted a video online.
+82-year-old Keith has become a social media sensation after his granddaughter posted a video of him painting her nails on Twitter.

-Ayla Winter-White, 20, from Ascot in Berkshire needed an extra pair of hands after having hip surgery.

-Grandad Keith became her knight in shining armour, but it is his unusual talent that captured people's hearts.

 Video journalist: Robyn Montague